Glossary¶

 See also

-Direct check, Enabled state, Instant check, Normal check, Special check
+Direct check, Element, Enabled state, GUI, Instant check, Normal check, Special check

 Colours¶